Types of nationalism: Liberal ethnonationalism

-Generally, "liberal nationalism" is used in a similar sense to "civic nationalism"; liberal nationalism is a kind of nationalism defended recently by political philosophers who believe that there can be a non-xenophobic form of nationalism compatible with liberal values of freedom, tolerance, equality, and individual rights.
-However, not all "liberal nationalism" is always "civic nationalism"; there are also liberals who advocate moderate nationalism that affirm ethnic identity, also referred to as "liberal ethno-nationalism".
+Generally, "liberal nationalism" is used in a similar sense to "civic nationalism"; liberal nationalism is a kind of nationalism recently defended by political philosophers who believe that there can be a non-xenophobic form of nationalism compatible with liberal values of freedom, tolerance, equality, and individual rights.
+However, not all "liberal nationalism" is always "civic nationalism"; there are also liberals who advocate moderate nationalism that affirm ethnic identity, also referred to as "liberal ethnonationalism".

-Xenophobic movements in long-established Western European states indeed often took a 'civic national' form, rejecting a given group's ability to assimilate with the nation due to its belonging to a cross-border community (Irish Catholics in Britain, Ashkenazi Jews in France).
+Xenophobic movements in long-established Western European states indeed often took a 'civic national' form, rejecting a given group's ability to assimilate with the nation due to its belonging to a cross-border community (ex.
+Irish Catholics in Britain, Ashkenazi Jews in France).
 On the other hand, while liberal subnational separatist movements were commonly associated with ethnic nationalism; such nationalists as the Corsican Republic, United Irishmen, Breton Federalist League or Catalan Republican Party could combine a rejection of the unitary civic-national state with a belief in liberal universalism.

 During Taiwan's KMT one-party dictatorship, the Kuomintang (KMT) defended Chinese state nationalism.
-Opposing this, liberals/progressives such as the Democratic Progressive Party (DPP) defended Taiwanese-based "liberal [ethnic] nationalism" (自由民族主義).
-South Korea prioritized South Korean-based "state nationalism" (국가주의) over Korean ethnic nationalism during the right-wing dictatorship; in response, political liberals and leftists defended "liberal [ethnic] nationalism" (자유민족주의), a moderate version of Korean ethnic nationalism.
-Even today, major left-liberal and progressive nationalists in Taiwan and South Korea advocate anti-imperialistic minzu-based nationalism (民族主義) and are critical of right-wing state nationalism (國家主義).
+Opposing this, liberals and progressives such as anti-KMT Tangwai politicians or the Democratic Progressive Party (DPP) defended Taiwanese-based ethno-nationalism; emphasizing Hoklo-Identity and local-centered nativism.
+South Korea prioritized South Korean-based "state nationalism" (국가주의) over Korean ethnic nationalism during the right-wing dictatorship; in response, political liberals and leftists defended "liberal [ethnic] nationalism" (자유주의적 민족주의), a moderate version of Korean ethnic nationalism.
+Even today, major left-liberal and progressive nationalists in Taiwan and South Korea advocate anti-imperialistic liberal ethno-nationalism and are critical of right-wing state-nationalism.
+As countries that had experienced communist dictatorships in the past—including Eastern European countries like North Macedonia—underwent liberalization, they mobilized ethno-nationalism to oppose the authoritarian governments that had suppressed nationalism.

+Liberal Zionism is an ideology that combines Zionism—an ethnocultural nationalist ideology—with secular liberal values.
+Liberal Zionists define Israel as a Jewish and democratic state and support two-state solution and equal rights to Arab citizens of Israel.

 In 19th century Europe, liberal movements often affirmed ethnic nationalism in the modern sense along with to topple classical conservatism; István Széchenyi was a representative of liberal ethnic nationalism.

 Left-wing ethnonationalism

-While left-wing nationalism has a weaker ethnic nationalist component than right-wing nationalism, but some national liberation movements have also combined with ethnic nationalism; Northeast Asia and Vietnam's "national liberation" (民族解放, Minzu jiefang) are representative.
+While left-wing nationalism has a weaker ethnic nationalist component than right-wing nationalism, some national liberation movements have also combined with ethnic nationalism; Northeast Asia and Vietnam's "national liberation" (民族解放, Minzu jiefang) are representative.